snl-dakota/dakota/docs/user/usingdakota/theory/surrogatebasedglobaloptimization.rst

-Gaussian process (GP) models are set apart from other surrogate models because they provide not just a predicted value at an unsampled point, but also and estimate of the prediction variance.
+Gaussian process (GP) models are set apart from other surrogate models because they provide not just a predicted value at an unsampled point, but also an estimate of the prediction variance.
 This variance gives an indication of the uncertainty in the GP model, which results from the construction of the covariance function.
 This function is based on the idea that when input points are near one another, the correlation